 Denmark scored a happiness rating of 7.526 out of a possible 10 points, with Switzerland (7.509), Iceland (7.501) and Norway (7.498) close on its heels.
 The United States (7.104) placed 13th - up two spots from last year, when it ranked 15th out of 158 countries.

-In an effort to foster sustainable development, U.N.
+Promote well-being In an effort to foster sustainable development, U.N.
 Secretary-General Ban Ki-moon commissioned the Sustainable Development Solutions Network (SDSN) in 2012, with goals such as ending world hunger and poverty, ensuring healthy lives, and promoting well-being.
 The network of leaders from academia, governments and the private sector published their first happiness report in 2012 and every year after that except for 2014 because at first the report was published with18-month intervals.

 The 2016 Happiness Report includes the rankings of 157 countries based on survey data from 2013 to 2015.
 Each country had an average sample size of 3,000 people who answered questions pertaining to six variables: gross domestic product (GDP) per capita, healthy life expectancy, social support, freedom, generosity and absence of corruption.